Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 And let me tell you guys this too about the music industry.

-It's a little bit dark here, but the reality is anytime an artist dies, their music goes up in value significantly.
+A little bit dark here, but the reality is anytime an artist dies, their music goes up in value significantly.

 Um, you know, like with Pop Smoke's album, for example, right?

-And this is kind of one of the unfortunate sides of the music industry is that when an artist dies, their work by deep excuse me, their work by default goes up in value, and then obviously as things go up in value.
+And this is kind of one of the unfortunate sides of the music industry is that when an artist dies, their work by default, their work by default goes up in value.

-Even in death, people you know still chase the green.
+Even in death, people, you know, still chase the green.

 So that's kind of what sucks here.

-Um Christina, do you want to tell them about what's going on with Young Dolph real quick?
+Okay, Christina, do you want to tell them about what's going on with Young Dolph real quick?

-And you've been dealing with it, so uh go ahead and let them know.
+So go ahead and let them know.

 So Memphis, what I've known is really small.

-So, like every time I have someone go to the courthouse, they get like kind of threatened in a way.
+So like every time I have someone go to the courthouse, they get like kind of threatened in a way.

-So it's honestly it's just I might have to go myself and get it because no one really knows me out there.
+So it's honestly, it's just I might have to go myself and get it because no one really knows me out there.

-But if someone still is in Memphis who wants to go try, we can do it, but other than that, like they literally once they say the name, the case number, and they put in the system and they see who it is, then they start asking them where the questions like what's your name, what's your address?
+But other than that, like they literally, once they say the name, the case number, and they put in a system and they see who it is, then they start asking them where the questions like, what's your full name?

 You don't need this.